Is my project good enough for the competition?

 How do I submit my project?

-You fill in the on-line application and you may upload documents and pictures illustrating your project.
+You can fill in the application in any EU language, and you may upload documents and pictures illustrating your project.

 When is the deadline for submission?